regexplore/regexplore/README.md

 RegeExplore is a **simple and intuitive** regex tester for dummies.
-It is designed from [Angular](https://angular.io/) and [Angular Material](https://material.angular.io/) and can be easily used for creating and testing regular expression without other lot of complexities.
-It is case insensitive and cases insensitive flags can be used.
+It is designed from [Angular](https://angular.io/) and [Angular Material](https://material.angular.io/) and can be easily used for creating and testing regular expression without other lot of complexities, by default It is case sensitive and cases insensitive flags can be used.

 ## learning RegEx